Mohs Micrographic Surgery

 The tissue then is frozen, sliced, and placed on a microscope slide.
 This way, all of the margins may be examined to make sure the cancer is out.
 If any part of the tumor remains behind, it will show through the margin and it will be seen on the microscope slide.
 Because of the orienting and mapping, the exact location of any persistent tumor is known.
 This tells the surgeon specifically where to go to retrieve more tissue.
 Instead of taking a large margin of unnecessary tissue, only a small piece is removed where the tumor persisted.
 This all saves the patient an unnecessarily large defect, and because the margins are essentially 100 percent evaluated, the cure rates are extremely high.
 The tumor defect is not repaired until it is known that the surgical margins are clear of the cancer.
 This adds to the convenience of the Mohs procedure because it usually saves the patient from having to return for an additional surgery on another day.

 Mohs surgery is used today for the most common types of skin cancer, basal cell carcinoma and squamous cell carcinoma, but may also be used for the more uncommon types like leiomyosarcoma, dermatofibroscaroma protuberans, atypical fibroxanthoma, sebaceous carcinoma, etc. As surgeons with the highest level of Mohs surgical training, Drs.
-Willis and Sewell follow these applications of Mohs surgery micrographic surgery as well as a modified version for superficial melanomas (the in situ type) as well.
+Sewell and Miner follow these applications of Mohs Micrographic Surgery as well as a modified version for superficial melanomas (the in situ type) as well.